Floorp-Projects/Floorp/devtools/docs/contributing/fixing-bugs.md

 * [Searchfox](http://searchfox.org/mozilla-central/source)

-It is a good idea to [add smart keyword searches](https://support.mozilla.org/en-US/kb/how-search-from-address-bar) for Searchfox or DXR to search faster.
+It is a good idea to [add smart keyword searches](https://support.mozilla.org/en-US/kb/how-search-from-address-bar) for DXR to search faster.

 You can also use your operating system's command line.
 For example, let's search for occurrences of `TODO` in the code base.